This post may contain affiliate links. Please see our disclosure policy.

-This green tea shot recipe, also known as a Jameson Green Tea Shot, makes a delicious whiskey cocktail that's peachy, tangy and sweet, and incredibly refreshing!
-It's a smooth drink that's the perfect summer cocktail with a touch of fruity flavor!
+This green tea shot recipe, also known as a Jameson Green Tea Shot, makes a delicious whiskey cocktail that’s peachy, smooth, and incredibly refreshing!
+It’s the perfect summer cocktail with a touch of fruity flavor!

-All you need are four simple ingredients - Jameson Irish Whiskey, Peach Schnapps, Sweet and Sour Mix, and Lemon-Lime Soda!
-For the vodka version, try this White Tea Shot!
+All you need are four simple ingredients – Jameson Irish Whiskey, Peach Schnapps, Sweet and Sour Mix, and Lemon-Lime Soda!
+For the vodka version, try this White Tea Shot Recipe!

-The classic green tea shot recipe will get your party started off right!
-Just like my pink starburst shots and lemon drop shots, they're easy to make and so incredibly delicious.
+The classic green tea shot recipe will kickstart your party!
+Just like my pink starburst shots and lemon drop shots, they’re easy to make and so incredibly delicious.

 a green tea shot garnished with a lime and mint leaves